tomkedem/Docs-as-System-StarterKit/README.md

 ## Installation

 ### Using npx
-npx docs-as-system-starterkit init my-project
+npx docs-as-system-starterkit

 ### Global installation
-npm install -g docs-as-system-starterkit dass init my-project
+npm install -g docs-as-system-starterkit

 ## Available Commands

-Create a new project
+### Create a new project
-dass init project-name
+das init project-name

 This command creates a new project that includes: